ZuGrill-Legal/Saeko-legal/Privacy Policy.md

 ## What information we collect

 - Basic Discord account info (username, ID, avatar)
-- Encrypted message contents sent by users and PrismGPT response
+- Encrypted message contents sent by users and Saeko response
 - Server IDs that Saeko is added to
 - Other data like error logs